op65n/VaultManager/README.md

 - `/inspectvault <player> <index>` (alias: `iv`) (permission: `vaultmanager.command.admin.inspect`) <br>
     Opens a vault inspector containing the contents of the target's specified vault.

-    If the executor has the permission `vaultmanager.command.admin.edit` the inspector will allow edits (NOTE: These edits are saved <br>
-    so don't do dumb shit.)
+    If the executor has the permission `vaultmanager.command.admin.edit` the inspector will allow edits (NOTE: These edits are saved so don't do dumb shit.)

+*
+SIZE: vaultmanager.vault.size.<row>
+ACCESS: vaultmanager.vault.access.<index>
+RANGE: vaultmanager.vault.range.<top index>